 Acknowledging the beginningless nature of our greed, hatred, and delusion is important.
 These do not begin or end with us.
 They are the result of the interweaving of all systems throughout time and space.
 Yet, through our own choices, we can increase or decrease them in the world; tugging at our corner of Indra’s net causes the whole net to shift ever so slightly.
 On the other hand, assigning blame to others or attempting to exclude ourselves from collective responsibility only accentuates the delusion of separateness and decreases the possibility of collective healing.

 During the Day

 Keep these precepts in mind during the day.
-It may be helpful to print out the Day of Reflection vow so that you can refresh your memory during throughout the day.
+It may be helpful to print out the Day of Reflection Vows so that you can refresh your memory throughout the day.
 The object is not judgment of yourself.
 Instead, the point is just being aware.
 Noticing what you are doing.
-Noticing how you feel, for example, when your speech, does not accord with the precepts.
-Noticing how more spacious it feels to be truthful and fair, for example, rather than to exaggerate another's faults.
+Noticing how you feel, for example, when your speech does not accord with the precepts.
+Noticing how more spacious it feels to be truthful and fair, for example, rather than exaggerate another’s faults.
 It will be necessary to bring yourself back to this practice many times throughout the day.

 You may wish to download a pdf of the Day of Reflection Vows.